Finding Paris – The French Connection

 I urge you to make a small jazz pilgrimage to see it: it is fully realized, lively, and deeply moving.
 I came away from it with some feelings of loss: one of the later scenes shows Carlton at a gig in a hotel lounge, playing swing for an almost empty room, but I thought of his resilience and that of the music we love.

 For more details, please visit http://www.findingcarlton.com.
-And here is the link to Susheel Kurien’s blog, http://bluerhythm.wordpress.com/
+And here is the link to Susheel Kurien’s blog, https://bluerhythm.wordpress.com/

 May your happiness increase.